Difference Between Indentured Servants And Slaves: Key Differences Explained

 Imagine standing on a bustling dock in the early 1600s, watching ships unload cargo and people alike.
-Also, others are dragged ashore in chains, with no promise of ever seeing freedom again.
+So others are dragged ashore in chains, with no promise of ever seeing freedom again.
 Some of those newcomers have signed contracts promising a few years of labor in exchange for passage to the New World.
 The scene raises a question that still echoes in classrooms and family histories today: what exactly sets indentured servants apart from slaves?

 What Is Indentured Servitude and Slavery?